LiveGTech/apt/README.md

 Licensed by the [LiveG Open-Source Licence](LICENCE.md), except where otherwise noted.

+For more information about the packages stored in this APT repo, [visit the repo's main page](https://opensource.liveg.tech/liveg-apt).

 ## Adding this repo to APT
 To add this repo to APT so that you can install its packages, run the following commands: